-In 2018, nearly 40% of enterprise IT decision-makers identified public cloud as their top priority, according to the 2018 RightScale State of the Cloud survey.
+In 2019, more than 30% of enterprise IT decision-makers identified public cloud as their top priority, according to the 2019 RightScale State of the Cloud survey.
 Yet, the perception persists that public cloud adoption among enterprises is still not happening as quickly as many experts have anticipated, particularly for mission-critical applications.

-However, research is showing that 2019 could very well shape up to be a turning point for enterprises in accelerating the migration of mission-critical workloads to public cloud.
+However, in 2020 enterprises are likely to be accelerating the migration of mission-critical workloads to public cloud.
 There are three critical reasons driving this potential shift:

 - Business leaders are demanding public cloud, looking to ensure that their organizations are ahead of the curve on digital transformation and not behind the eight ball.